farcasmihai91/utilities/README.md

 * isEmpty - returns `true` if the stack is empty or `false` if it's not.

 ---
-2. A queue implementation using ES6 Classes with unit tests.
+### A Queue implementation using ES6 Classes with unit tests.

 > Very similar to the Stack implementation.